Stepping Out of Your Comfort Zone and Facing Challenges

 These experiences are what prepare us for a prosperous future and enhance our ability to take on challenges throughout life.

 But it’s not always the normal, everyday routines that allow us to grow.
-Challenging yourself, getting out of your comfort zone, confronting your struggles, and accepting the many opportunities offered at Milton Hershey School can help you gain strength as an individual and open up doors for your future.
+Challenging yourself, getting out of your comfort zone, confronting your challenges, and accepting the many opportunities offered at Milton Hershey School can help you gain strength as an individual and open up doors for your future.
 Even though this can be quite an intimidating process, you will always regret the chances you didn’t take.

 This year, I accepted an amazing opportunity to travel to Peru for a Leadership Summit with MHS students.
 I was extremely nervous for the interview process and it was definitely outside my comfort zone.
 I’ve never traveled before, and I’ve never applied for something that I believe will produce a tremendous change in my life.
 I was also scared to be recognized for my hard work, because there was a time when I lacked confidence and self-assurance.